Lost Load Truck Accidents

 While the primary duty falls upon the truck driver to inspect the load to make sure it is adequately secured and safe the trucking company also has responsibilities under the safety regulations to make sure procedures are in place for ensuring loads are safely secured.

-If you have been injured in an accident caused by a semi truck or 18-wheeler losing part of their load contact the Houston 18-wheeler accident attorneys at the Baumgartner Law Firm for a free no obligation consultation as soon as possible after the accident.
+If you have been injured in an accident caused by a semi truck or 18-wheeler losing part of their load contact the Houston 18-wheeler accident attorney at the Baumgartner Law Firm for a free no obligation consultation as soon as possible after the accident.

 It is very important that the motor carrier be identified in order to be able to have an opportunity to hold the truck driver and the trucking company accountable.